devenbhooshan/zsh-git-best-practices/README.md

 ## zsh-git-best-practices

-A zsh prompt to encourage best practises of git.
+A zsh prompt to encourage best practices of git.
 Currently it encourages you to commit frequently by showing a message on the command prompt when it sees any uncommited changes.
 [Here](https://devenbhooshan.wordpress.com/2020/08/08/why-should-i-commit-frequently/) is the blog post explaining why commiting frequenty is important.